What is the Best Health Insurance in Alberta for 2024?

 Canada Life health insurance: Best guaranteed policies

 Founded in 1847, Canada Life is the country's first home-grown insurer and today has more than 12 million clients.
-Canada Life offers a variety of levels of health insurance, all with differing levels of coverage which are designed to suit your needs, including prescription drugs, dental care, vision care and more.
+Canada Life offers a variety of healthcare insurance options, all with differing levels of coverage which are designed to suit your needs, including prescription drugs, dental care, vision care and more.

 They have comprehensive optional add-ons for you to further personalize your health plan.
 They also offer a ten-day look-and-see period.
 You can cancel your policy with no penalty during the first ten days.